briangerard/briangerard.github.io/personal.misc/audio-books.md

 ## Skill Building

 - [Getting Things Done](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0143126563), David Allen
-  - NOTE: This looks like it may be a more recent revision of the book than the one I've heard.
+  - NOTE: The link above looks like it may be a more recent revision of the book than the one I've heard.
   - This is the outline of the "Getting Things Done" (or "GTD") system of productivity.
 This is one of the most practically useful audiobooks I've ever listened to.
 Even though the material in the version I heard was a bit dated (it was largely written before electronic storage and file